LavishSoftware/ISBoxerEVELauncher/README.md

 This method sets up Game Profiles that automatically log in to specific characters on your EVE accounts.

 ## Recommendations for ISBoxer
-When using ISBoxer, it is recommended to create Account-specific Game Profiles with "Perform launch from a new ISBoxer EVE Launcher instance" *enabled*, "Leave new ISBoxer EVE Launcher instance open after launch" *disabled*, and the drop-down configured to launch EVE directly.
+When using ISBoxer, you will need to create Account-specific Game Profiles for Inner Space.
 The Account-specific Game Profiles can then be selected per Character in ISBoxer Toolkit.
-This will fully enable Character Set launching, at the cost of having to enter your EVE password (or Master Password) each time. *To avoid re-entering your Master Password, launch an instance of ISBoxer EVE Launcher as Administrator, enter the Master Password in it, and leave it running as you do future launches.*
+This will fully enable Character Set launching.

+*To avoid re-entering your Master Password, launch an instance of ISBoxer EVE Launcher as Administrator, enter the Master Password in it, and leave it running as you do future launches.*

 Here is a step-by-step description of updating your ISBoxer Character Set to use ISBoxer EVE Launcher: